dcj/Clojure-GeoSpatial-Study-Group/README.md

 #### `geo.io/read-geojson`

-When reading a file/string containing a GeoJSON `FeatureCollection` via `read-geojson` it returns a lazyseq of features, that do *not* contain the GeoJSON `{:type “Feature”}`.
+When reading a file/string containing a GeoJSON `FeatureCollection` via `read-geojson` it returns a lazyseq of features, that do **not** contain the GeoJSON `{:type “Feature”}`.
 This seems like a bug to me.
 Thoughts?

-### Support for 3D and 4D:
+### Support for 3D, 4D, and Trajectories:

-Much of my work is with aircraft trajectories, which consist of a series of 4D positions: `[longitude, latitude, altitude, time]`.
+* Much of my work is with aircraft trajectories, which consist of a series of 4D positions: `[longitude, latitude, altitude, time]`.
+Currently `geo` doesn't make it easy to work with altitude and time.
-In order to use `geo/point` I need to create a 4D `geo/coordinate`.
+In order to create a 4D `geo/point` I need to create a 4D `geo/coordinate`.

-I need to take a fresh/new look at how `geo` helps/fails to support my needs here, stay tuned....
+* An important operation in my work is to determine the point-of-closest-approach (`PCA`) of a trajectory to a location-of-interest (`LOI`), and including the distance-of-closest-approach (`DCA`) and time-of-closest-approach (`TCA`), and I haven't found any `geo` support for these.
+PostGIS does provide some helpful (partial) support, via the `ST_3DClosestPoint` function.

 ## Visualization